Jason Bourne: Operation Treadstone

 Years later, a black ops arm of the CIA, called "Treadstone Seventy-One" after a building on New York's Seventy-First Street, was formed to eliminate the notorious Carlos the Jackal.
 Webb was called up by David Abbott, nicknamed "The Monk", to be its principal agent.
-At this point, Webb (Delta) takes the identity of Jason Bourne, due to the actual Bourne's status as MIA in the war, as well as the fact that Bourne was in reality a brutal killer with a long criminal record.
+At this point, Webb (Delta) took the identity of Jason Bourne, due to the actual Bourne's status as MIA in the war, as well as the fact that Bourne was in reality a brutal killer with a long criminal record.
 The point was to turn "Jason Bourne" into an elite, ruthlessly efficient assassin who would be feared by terrorists and criminals worldwide.
 The assassin's alias was "Cain".
 The reasoning for creating such a myth was to create competition for the well-known assassin named "Carlos", or "Carlos the Jackal" (real name Ilich Ramírez Sánchez) who at that time was considered the world's best and most famous assassin.
 By creating this myth, Cain was to drive the reclusive Carlos out into the open "long enough to put a bullet in his head".

 Film backstory

-In the film series, Jason Bourne is revealed to have been born David Webb on September 13, 1970 (or June 4, 1978 in Jason Bourne) in Nixa, Missouri (although in Ultimatum, he is given a false date of April 15, 1971, as a coded reference to a specific site).
-In flashbacks, he joins the United States Army and is eventually selected for CIA Treadstone program in 1997.
-His father, Richard Webb, a senior CIA analyst, is responsible for creating the Treadstone, a black ops project intended to train and deploy elite assassins.
+In the film series, Jason Bourne is revealed to have been born David Webb on September 13, 1970 (or June 4, 1978 in Jason Bourne; but, that could have been the birth-date of the actual Bourne) in Nixa, Missouri (although in Ultimatum, he is given a false date of April 15, 1971, as a coded reference to a specific site).
+In flashbacks, he joins the United States Army Delta Force and is eventually selected for the CIA Treadstone program in 1997.
+His father, Richard Webb, a senior CIA analyst, is responsible for creating Treadstone, a black ops project intended to train and deploy elite assassins.
 The CIA murders his father with a false flag car bomb in Beirut in a bid to recruit Webb.

-The ploy is shown to have worked; Webb approaches the CIA and is brought into the program by Neil Daniels, a supervisor in the Treadstone program, while being monitored by Dr. Albert Hirsch, who supervises the medical assessment of Treadstone agents.
+The ploy worked; Webb approaches the CIA and is brought into the program by Neal Daniels, a supervisor in the Treadstone program, while being monitored by Dr. Albert Hirsch, who supervises the medical assessment of Treadstone agents.
 He is brought into a secret recruitment center in New York City, where Hirsch orders him tortured for days — via waterboarding and sleep deprivation — to break his spirit and allow him to be molded into an assassin.
 He is officially accepted when he murders an unidentified man (implied to be the real Jason Bourne) without question.
 After that, he is given a new identity as Jason Bourne, and his true identity becomes a classified secret.